Bachelor of Spatial Science (Honours) (Geographic Information Systems)

 Geographic information systems specialists use satellite remote sensors and geo tags to integrate information for online mapping applications such as Google Earth, Google Maps and Bing Maps.
 Spatial scientists were able to assist the people of Haiti after the 2010 Haiti earthquakes by using crowd sourcing information as well as satellites in producing new maps of the country.
 The spatial scientists mapped Red Cross centres, hospitals and housing for displaced people.

-You will eligible to apply for membership with the Surveying and Spatial Science Institute of Australia when you graduate from your Geographic Information Systems degree.
+You will be eligible to apply for membership with the Surveying and Spatial Science Institute of Australia when you graduate from the Geographic Information Systems major of this degree.

 How much will it cost?